devInAPurpleSuit/typescript-basics/README.md

-# repo-base
+# typescript-basics
-Base setup for new repos
+Basics tutorial for typescript